MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 ms.topic: article
 ---

-# Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2
+# Essential add-ons for Windows 10/11 Pro and Enterprise on Surface Hub 2

-If you have migrated from Windows 10 Team to Windows 10 Pro or Enterprise on Surface Hub 2, you can choose from a wide variety of accessories that connect via USB-C, USB-A, HDMI, or Bluetooth.
+If you have migrated from Windows 10 Team to Windows 10 or Windows 11 Pro or Enterprise on Surface Hub 2, you can choose from a wide variety of accessories that connect via USB-C, USB-A, HDMI, or Bluetooth.

 ## Surface Hub 2 Fingerprint Reader

-If you’re running Windows 10 Pro or Windows 10 Enterprise on Surface Hub 2, you can sign in using the optional Surface Hub 2 Fingerprint Reader, a biometric authentication option that uses [Windows Hello](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello).
+If you’re running Windows 10/11 Pro or Windows 10/11 Enterprise on Surface Hub 2, you can sign in using the optional Surface Hub 2 Fingerprint Reader, a biometric authentication option that uses [Windows Hello](https://docs.microsoft.com/windows-hardware/design/device-experiences/windows-hello).

 ### Ordering